top of page

 1. Focus on Communication

-• Even in time-constrained situations, effective communication remains key.
-Clearly articulating the reasons for change, outlining expected outcomes, and providing regular updates can help instill a sense of transparency and trust among stakeholders.
-When there's no time for anything else, it is crucial to prioritise building trust.
+Even in time-constrained situations, effective communication remains key.
+Clearly articulating the reasons for change, outlining expected outcomes, and providing regular updates helps instil a sense of transparency and trust among stakeholders.
+When there's no time for anything else, prioritising trust is crucial.

 2. Prioritise Flexibility